 It’s no surprise that the Acadian people became apolitical.
 Europeans called them the “French Neutrals”.
 They were farmers and fishermen, tradesmen and craftsmen.
 They got along with their Mi’kmaq neighbors but didn’t much care which country claimed ownership of the land.
 By now, both the French and the British were virtually strangers to them.
 Neither of them stayed once their flag was in place.
 They announced that the Acadians were under the reign of the King of France or the King of England and left. … another invisible landlord in another political tug-of-war that was of little interest to the Acadian people..

-Acadia was in British hands during the mid-1700s.
+Acadia was in British hands at the time.
 The British were never comfortable with Indians, who they considered to be inferior heathen savages, so they ordered the Acadians to kill the Mi’kmaqs.
 The Acadians refused.
 The Mi’kmaqs had been their neighbors for nearly 150 years!
 The Acadians knew the Mi’kmaqs better than they knew the British!
-The British were the strangers… the intruders… the savage warring people.
+The British were the strangers… the intruders… the arrogant warring people.

 To punish the Acadians, a law was passed prohibiting Acadians from owning any firearms or other offensive weapons.
 Months later, in 1755, after the Acadians had harvested their grain, it was ordered that every male over 10 years of age be in his local church that Sunday to hear a proclamation from the King.
 When the boys and men were gathered in their respective churches, the churches were surrounded by armed British soldiers.